For many years, I had a girlfriend who was a prostitute.

 Who has given herself up to man . . .

 Phyrne before the Jury/ Jean Leon Gerome/1861

 Phryne was perhaps the most prominent courtesan of ancient Greece.

-"On the the day of the Eleusinian festivals; twenty thousand people had come from all the countries of Greece and were assembled on the beach when Phryne advanced towards the waves: she took off her robe, she undid her girdle, removed her undergarments, unrolled her hair and stepped into the sea."
+"On the day of the Eleusinian festivals; twenty thousand people had come from all the countries of Greece and were assembled on the beach when Phryne advanced towards the waves: she took off her robe, undid her girdle, removed her undergarments, unrolled her hair and stepped into the sea."

 – source: Web translations of various accounts